 Later, you'll head south, crossing the Mekong by local ferry and making your way to Kampong Thom, which will be your base for exploration of the pre-Angkorian temples of Sambor Pre Kuk.

 This morning, you'll explore the temples of Sambor Pre Kuk.
-Scattered throughout the forest, this UNESCO World Heritage site was once the largest temple complex in Southeast Asia.
-Built between the 6th and 8th centuries, these temples may not as intricate or dramatic as their Angkorian successors, but they do offer an excellent chronological introduction to ancient Khmer architecture (and a chance to explore a lesser-known archaeological wonder).
+Scattered throughout the forest, this UNESCO World Heritage Site was once the largest temple complex in Southeast Asia.
+Built between the 6th and 8th centuries, these temples may not be as intricate or dramatic as their Angkorian successors, but they do offer an excellent chronological introduction to ancient Khmer architecture (and a chance to explore a lesser-known archaeological wonder).

-Located on the Eastern bank of the Tonle Sap lake, the central part of Sambor Prei Kuk is divided into three square sites, each surrounded by a brick wall.
+Located on the Eastern bank of the Tonle Sap Lake, the central part of Sambor Prei Kuk is divided into three square sites, each surrounded by a brick wall.
 The structures are made of brick and sandstone, featuring prasats, octagonal towers, ponds and reservoirs, as well as lion sculptures.

 Following on from your visit to Sambor Prei Kuk, you'll continue to Siem Reap, the gateway city to Angkor.
-Upon arrival in Siem Reap there is time to relax or you may wish to visit the Angkor temples for sunset if you still have the energy.
+Upon arrival in Siem Reap, there is time to relax, or you may wish to visit the Angkor temples for sunset if you still have the energy.

 Today, you'll start your exploration of the Angkor complex this morning by bicycle.
 Making an early start to avoid the crowds and enjoy the relative cool of the morning, you'll ride in a support vehicle to the temple complex, in order to avoid the traffic.

 Today’s cycle tour focuses on Angkor Thom, the walled city, built in the 12th century.
-You'll start at Ta Prohm, given the moniker "Tomb Raider Temple," where branches and roots have swallowed the structure, giving you an ideas of how the monuments of Angkor appeared when European explorers first stumbled upon them.
+You'll start at Ta Prohm, given the moniker "Tomb Raider Temple," where branches and roots have swallowed the structure, giving you an idea of how the monuments of Angkor appeared when European explorers first stumbled upon them.

-You'll use quiet roads, small tracks and alternative approaches to visit other temples, so that you can really feel the magic of Angkor away from the crowds.
+You'll use quiet roads, small tracks and alternative approaches to visit other temples so that you can really feel the magic of Angkor away from the crowds.
 In the afternoon, you'll visit Banteay Kdei (a citadel of chambers), Sra Srang (the royal bath), East Mebon temple and finally, the Pre Rup temple for sunset.

 This morning, you'll be able to enjoy sunrise at Angkor Wat, the most famous monument in the ancient temple site of Angkor.
 Built in the 12th century in the high classical style of Khmer architecture, Angkor Wat still stands as a great symbol of Cambodia.
 You'll enjoy a packed breakfast before continuing with a detailed tour of the magnificent temple, which is one of the largest religious monuments anywhere in the world.

-The sun rises from behind the five towers of the temple and the experience is truly extraordinary.
+The sun rises from behind the five towers of the temple, and the experience is truly extraordinary.
 However, be warned that you'll be sharing the views with many others, as sunrise at Angkor Wat is a very popular activity.
 If you prefer, we can recommend a quieter temple for an equally stunning sunrise away from the crowds.

 After lunch, you'll take a break from the temples and head out to the Tonlé Sap River and the floating village of Kompong Phluk.
 The river is the home to many Cham and Vietnamese communities living on floating villages around the lake and a quiet area not frequented by tourists.
 The lake is the pulsing heart of Cambodia, where many Cambodians make their daily living.
 Everything here happens on the lake; schools, shops, restaurants and even floating pigsties!